ryancahildebrandt/particles/report_text.md

 ##### Insights
 + **Token**
-    * や occurs mostly as a case marker, while か (as might be expected from the different functions of the particle) is split between case marking and auxilliary particle roles
+    * や occurs mostly as a case marker, while か (as might be expected from the different functions of the particle) is split between case marking and auxiliary particle roles
-    * This pattern is seen for part of speech and tags as well, with や occuring mostly as an adposition and か split between adposition and particle
+    * This pattern is seen for part of speech and tags as well, with や occurring mostly as an adposition and か split between adposition and particle
 + **Syntactic Head**
-    * The main contrast between these particles shows across dependencies, part of speech, and tags, with か occuring primarily with roots & verbs, and や occuring alongside nouns
+    * The main contrast between these particles shows across dependencies, part of speech, and tags, with か occurring primarily with roots & verbs, and や occurring alongside nouns

 ### と & って
 ##### Common Heuristics